Seaton Wetlands Local Nature Reserves.

-There are three Local Nature Reserves Seaton Marshes, Colyford Common and Black Hole Marsh all of which are are owned and managed by East Devon District Council.
+There are three Local Nature Reserves Seaton Wetlands, Colyford Common and Black Hole Marsh all of which are are owned and managed by East Devon District Council.

-The Seaton Marshes LNR can be reached with a short walk from the Harbour Road car park.
+The Seaton Wetlands LNR can be reached with a short walk from the Harbour Road car park.

 A path leads to the purpose built bird hide built on the side of the estuary.
 The hexagonal hide gives views not only of the estuary and its mud flats and creeks but also of the adjacent flood plain and its scrapes and ditches.

 The LNR is a impressive place to visit in the winter with its large feeding flocks over wintering birds as well as migratory visitors, it is not unusual to see flocks of 250 Wigeon, 100 Teal and 100 Shelduck.

 Large numbers of Curlew can be seen feeding on the mud flats feeding on the rich harvest of animals with their specially adapted long, down curved beaks pulling animals like lugworms from deep down in the mud.

 In the Summer Kingfishers are often seen fishing from a perch directly in front of the hide, and a bird table provides close-up views of birds that you wouldn’t find on your garden table, like reed buntings and even perhaps a water rail.

 Within the Seaton Wetlands LNR is Borrow Pit s deep water pool which has been made accessible to bird watchers where Little Grebes nest and Sedge Warblers can be seen.